Christian Goldbach: Impact on Euler

 It is Goldbach and Euler's correspondence that contains some of Goldbach's most important contributions to mathematics, specifically number theory.
 Goldbach and Euler's friendship survived Goldbach's move to Moscow in 1728 and communication ensued.
 Their correspondence spanned 196 letters over 35 years written in Latin, German, and French.
 These letters spanned a wide range of topics, including various mathematics topics.
 Goldbach was the leading influence on Euler's interest and work in number theory.
 Most of the letters discuss Euler's research in number theory as well as differential calculus.
-Until the late 1750's, Euler's correspondence on his number theory research was almost exclusively with Goldbach.
+Until the late 1750s, Euler's correspondence on his number theory research was almost exclusively with Goldbach.

 Goldbach's earlier mathematical work and ideas in letters to Euler directly influenced some of Euler's work.
 In 1729, Euler solved two problems pertaining to sequences which had stumped Goldbach.
 Ensuingly, Euler outlined the solutions to Goldbach.
 Also, in 1729 Goldbach closely approximated the Basel problem, which prompted Euler's interest and concurring breakthrough solution.
-Goldbach, through his letters, kept Euler focused on number theory in the 1730's by discussing Fermat's conjecture with Euler.
+Goldbach, through his letters, kept Euler focused on number theory in the 1730s by discussing Fermat's conjecture with Euler.
 Euler subsequently offered a proof to the conjecture, crediting Goldbach with introducing him to the subfield.
 Euler proceeded to write 560 writings, published posthumously in four volumes of Opera omnia, with Goldbach's influence guiding some of the writings.
 Goldbach's famous conjecture and his writings with Euler prove him to be one of a handful of mathematicians who understood complex number theory in light of Fermat's revolutionary ideas on the topic.